Ibrahim Rugova: Post-war

+Death

 On 30 August 2005, Rugova left Kosovo and went to the United States Air Force Landstuhl Military Hospital in Germany for medical treatment after earlier treatment in Pristina and Camp Bondsteel, the main US base in Kosovo and the second-biggest in Europe.
 After a week at Landstuhl he returned to Kosovo.
 On 5 September 2005, he announced that he was suffering from lung cancer, but said that he would not be resigning from the post of president.
 He underwent chemotherapy, conducted by U.S. Army doctors, at his residence in Pristina but the treatment failed to resolve the cancer.
 He died four months later, on 21 January 2006.
-He was buried without religious rites on 26 January at a funeral attended by regional leaders and a crowd estimated to number one and a half million people.
+He was buried without religious rites on 26 January at a funeral attended by regional leaders and a crowd estimated to be half a million people.

-Rumors about conversion to Catholicism

-There have been rumors that Rugova had converted to Catholicism just before he died.
-These rumors have never been confirmed by his family, nor by any other reliable source, and one of his closest associates, Sabri Hamiti, in an essay published on the first anniversary of his death, refuted them.
-He reminds that Rugova, in regard to religion, referred to himself as a ‘symbolic Muslim’.
-On the other hand, Chancellor of the Catholic Church of Kosovo Don Shan Zefi in an interview for Kosovo's national television, said that he had dilemmas whether Rugova converted to Catholicism and that there is no evidence about his conversion and baptism.
+There have been rumors that Rugova converted to Catholicism just before he died.
+These rumors have never been confirmed by his family nor other source, and one of his closest associates, Sabri Hamiti, in an essay published on the first anniversary of his death, refuted them.
+He said that Rugova referred to himself as a ‘symbolic Muslim’.
+The Chancellor of the Catholic Church of Kosovo, Don Shan Zefi, in an interview for Kosovo's national television, said that there is no evidence of Rugova's conversion to Catholicism or baptism.
 Zefi denied that he had baptized Rugova.

-Though he had a state funeral service, head of Islamic Community of Kosovo, together with many imams conducted Islamic funeral prayer for the deceased.
-His grave, located at a hilltop in Prishtina, is oriented perpendicular to Mecca, as all other Muslim graves.
+Though he had a state funeral service, the head of the Islamic Community of Kosovo, together with many imams conducted Islamic funeral prayers for Rugova.
+His grave, located at a hilltop in Prishtina, is oriented perpendicular to Mecca, in accordance with Muslim tradition.

-Ukë Rugova

-His son, Ukë Rugova is also active in politics and took part as a candidate in the 2010 Kosovan parliamentary election.